scottsus/HSPICE/README.md

   2. maps them to each input parameter defined in the `dram_sweep_input.txt` file
   3. writes them to a new `dram_sweep_results.txt` file

+## Schematic
+Lab 4 Part 1 can be found [here](https://ssusanto.notion.site/HSPICE-bf830be213f4447982690270ab95580f?pvs=4), where I have waveform diagrams for DRAM and NAND, and a handdrawn schematic for NAND.

 ## Notes

 Everything should be working as intended 👍